-Panama presidential candidate Cortizo leads early vote count
+Panama presidential candidate Cortizo holds narrow lead with half the votes counted

-PANAMA CITY (Reuters) - Panamanian presidential candidate Laurentino “Nito” Cortizo held a narrow lead on Sunday two hours after polls closed, just ahead of rival Romulo Roux, in one of the world’s fastest-growing economies that has attracted increased interest from China.
+PANAMA CITY (Reuters) - Laurentino “Nito” Cortizo held a 2.3-point lead in Panama’s presidential election on Sunday over Romulo Roux with just over half the votes counted in one of the world’s fastest-growing economies, which has attracted increased interest from China.

+The narrow lead raised the possibility of an upset after pre-election opinion polls gave Cortizo, a 66-year-old former agriculture minister from the moderate left Democratic Revolution Party (PRD), an advantage of more than 10 points.

+With more than half of votes counted, Cortizo had 33.16 percent of the tally, compared with 30.85 percent for Roux, 54, of the center-right Democratic Change (DC) party, in the single-round presidential vote.

-Cortizo, a 66-year-old former agriculture minister of the moderate left Democratic Revolution Party (PRD), aimed to woo the country’s 2.8 million voters with promises to fight graft following bribery scandals and the canal nation’s role in hiding the wealth of global elites.
+Cortizo aimed to woo the country’s 2.8 million voters with promises to fight graft following bribery scandals and the canal nation’s role in hiding the wealth of global elites.

 The former businessman has also promised to clamp down on corruption after allegations of embezzlement of public funds in Panama, whose trans-oceanic canal handles some $270 billion of cargo each year.